MaryGodwinAkpan/ALX-system_engineering-devops/0x01-shell_permissions/README.md

-This script changes the owner of the file hello to betty only if it is owned by the user guillame
+This Script will play the StarWars IV episode in the terminal